Moscow & St Petersburg

 - Entrance to the Peter and Paul Fortress

-- Excursion and entrance to Peterhof Palace and Park
+- Visit and entrance to Peterhof Palace and Park

 - The services of a professional UK Tour Manager from start to finish